funRiceGenes/funRiceGenes.github.io/_posts/L/2015-01-20-LTN1~OsPHO2~OsRLS1.md

     + __LTN1~OsPHO2~OsRLS1__, __OsPht1;1~OsPT1__, [Phosphate-Starvation-Inducible S-Like RNase Genes in Rice Are Involved in Phosphate Source Recycling by RNA Decay](http://www.ncbi.nlm.nih.gov/pubmed?term=Phosphate-Starvation-Inducible S-Like RNase Genes in Rice Are Involved in Phosphate Source Recycling by RNA Decay%5BTitle%5D),  Finally, the dynamic transcriptional regulation of OsRNS genes by overexpression of OsPHR2, ospho2 mutant, and overexpression of OsPT1 lines involved in Pi signaling pathway suggests the molecular basis of OsRNS family in Pi recycling via RNA decay under Pi starvation
     + __LTN1~OsPHO2~OsRLS1__, __OsPP95__, [PROTEIN PHOSPHATASE95 Regulates Phosphate Homeostasis by Affecting Phosphate Transporter Trafficking in Rice[OPEN]](http://www.ncbi.nlm.nih.gov/pubmed?term=PROTEIN PHOSPHATASE95 Regulates Phosphate Homeostasis by Affecting Phosphate Transporter Trafficking in Rice[OPEN]%5BTitle%5D),  We show that OsPHO2 interacts with and induces the degradation of OsPP95
     + __LTN1~OsPHO2~OsRLS1__, __OsPP95__, [PROTEIN PHOSPHATASE95 Regulates Phosphate Homeostasis by Affecting Phosphate Transporter Trafficking in Rice[OPEN]](http://www.ncbi.nlm.nih.gov/pubmed?term=PROTEIN PHOSPHATASE95 Regulates Phosphate Homeostasis by Affecting Phosphate Transporter Trafficking in Rice[OPEN]%5BTitle%5D),  We conclude that OsPP95, a protein phosphatase negatively regulated by OsPHO2, positively regulates Pi homeostasis and remobilization by dephosphorylating PTs and affecting their trafficking to the PM, a reversible process required for adaptation to variable Pi conditions
+    + __LTN1~OsPHO2~OsRLS1__, __OsPht1;4~OsPT4__, [Distribution of phenanthrene in the ospho2 reveals the involvement of phosphate on phenanthrene translocation and accumulation in rice.](http://www.ncbi.nlm.nih.gov/pubmed?term=Distribution of phenanthrene in the ospho2 reveals the involvement of phosphate on phenanthrene translocation and accumulation in rice.%5BTitle%5D),  In +Phe WT, the relative expression level of OsPHO2 in the shoots was significantly lower, while those of Pi transporters (PTs) OsPT4 and OsPT8 were significantly higher in the roots compared with -Phe
+    + __LTN1~OsPHO2~OsRLS1__, __OsPht1;8~OsPT8__, [Distribution of phenanthrene in the ospho2 reveals the involvement of phosphate on phenanthrene translocation and accumulation in rice.](http://www.ncbi.nlm.nih.gov/pubmed?term=Distribution of phenanthrene in the ospho2 reveals the involvement of phosphate on phenanthrene translocation and accumulation in rice.%5BTitle%5D),  In +Phe WT, the relative expression level of OsPHO2 in the shoots was significantly lower, while those of Pi transporters (PTs) OsPT4 and OsPT8 were significantly higher in the roots compared with -Phe

 [//]: # * **Key figures**